Understanding mortgage-backed securities

 MBS market prices and yields depend on prepayment assumptions made by these models.
 However, because the cash flow on mortgage securities is irregular, if actual prepayment rates are faster or slower than anticipated, the realized yield may be different than estimated.

 Investing in mortgage-backed securities requires investors to understand how their bond's performance will change with varying prepayment activity.
-It is best to review this analysis from time to time to be sure the bond is performing as originally intended.
-While the final outcome is unpredictable, it is possible to use both historical and consensus prepayment numbers to analyze potential returns on an individual investment.
+It is best to review this analysis from time to time to verify that the bond is performing as originally intended.
+While the final outcome is somewhat unpredictable, it is possible to use both historical and consensus prepayment numbers to analyze potential returns on an individual investment.

 The chart shows various changes in interest rates, from increasing 3% to decreasing 3%, with the corresponding PSA speed and expected average life at each interest level.
-In the example to the left, the current average life is 2.9 years based on a 299 PSA.
+In the example above, the current average life is 4.6 years based on a 264 PSA.

-If interest rates were to increase by 3%, you could expect the average life to increase to 5.6 years based on a 125 PSA.
-As rates increase, prepayments typically decrease (lengthening the average life) since mortgage holders will not refinance at a higher rate.
+If interest rates were to increase by 3%, you could expect the average life to increase to 6.7 years based on a 158 PSA.
+As rates increase, prepayments typically decrease (lengthening the average life) since mortgage holders will not generally refinance at a higher rate.

 Conversely, if rates were to decrease, prepayments typically increase (shortening the average life) since mortgage holders would typically refinance at a lower rate.